nawar82/CNV_liftover_gvf/README.md

 This script automates the processing of Copy Number Variation (CNV) VCF files generated by GATK gCNV.
 It can optionally perform liftover from hg38 to hg19 and convert the VCF data into GVF format.
+### Outputs
+Corresponding GVF files in the results foled (same level of the scripts folder) with Genotype,Copy_number,Num_points,and sample name in the attributes in addition to all other standard GVF fields (seqid,source,type,start,end,score,strand,phase,attributes)

 ### Features:
 - Reads a list of VCF file paths from an input text file.